andrewcooke/bnum/README.md

 Values
 ------

-Often, names are all you need (think of atoms in Lisp).
+Often, names are all you need (think of symbols in Lisp).
 But some languages associate alternative *values* with enumerations.
 These are usually integers, counting from 0 or 1, or bit fields.